genericpnpmonit0r/b19pre-mappings/README.md

 # Versions

-- b1.9pre1
+- b1.9pre1 (client and server)

-	Mostly Complete, there might be some missing field and method names here or there.
+	Mostly complete, might be some missing field and method names here or there.

-- b1.9pre1-server

-	in progress

 - b1.9pre2

-	not started
+	Work in progress

-- b1-9pre3-1350
+- b1.9pre3

 	progress halted (will continue on this after pre1 and pre2 are done)